 Do Carruthers currently have a Chief and/or Chieftains?

-We as a Society, nor in fact as a clan in general, recognise the following individuals in their claims of being a Chief or Chieftains of Carruthers:
+We as a Society, nor in fact as a clan in general, recognise the following individuals in their false claims of being a Chief or Chieftains of Carruthers:

 Patrick E Carrothers (Chief)?

 Harold J Carruthers (Chieftain)?

 These individuals, hailing from the US and Canada, were chosen through a business currently being run out of Minnisotta in the US under the registered name: the ‘Ancient and Honourable Carruthers Clan Int (LLC)‘. (now known as the Clan Carruthers International Society, and one wonders why?

 They therefore do not represent us nor our family in general and have no credibility nor recognition for the same.